lupyuen/lupyuen.github.io/src/rusti2c.md

 TODO

+If you're keen to make __Rust on NuttX__ better, please lemme know! 🙏

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.

 -   [Sponsor me a coffee](https://github.com/sponsors/lupyuen)